PratikChakrabortyaz/Neural-Networks/README.md

-TThis repository contains the neural networks i created to train on different datasets
+This repository contains the neural networks i created to train on different datasets